 All in all, I want to use my platform to do good, spark positivity, shine light, to give back, and to find ways to support others who have children in any way that I can.

 Lastly, as someone without a child, I hope you’ll consider me a Great Aunt.
-Being an Aunt to my niece is the greatest joy of my life.
+Being an Aunt to my niece and friends kids is the greatest joy of my life.
 Moreover, I am here for you, where you are, to be an Auntie that does life with you.
 No matter where you’re at.

 Let’s all strive to be more compassionate to one another no matter what.